GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/appendices/01_goa_download.rst

 ==================

-This tutorial uses observations from a Science Verification program done during the commissioning and characterizing phase of the GMOS-N Hamamamatsu CCDs..
+This tutorial uses observations from a Science Verification program done during the commissioning and characterizing phase of the GMOS-N Hamamamatsu CCDs.
 The program ID is GN-2017A-SV-151.

 The first step of any reduction is to retrieve the data from the